nikomatsakis/rustnation-24/index.md

 .small[**NB:** Good example of where I'm speaking for myself here:<br>
     These are not "official" values of Rust, though I think they (or something like them) should be.]

+???

+This is my latest take on Rust's core goals.
+There are 5 of them, and they are in order, starting with the most important.
+Let's go through with them.

+So, number one is reliability -- we saw it in Lars's talk.
+Rust's "secret weapon" and most appealing quality is not really performance, it's the feeling that "if your code compiles, it works".
+And it makes sense.
+People could always get performance from C, but they couldn't get reliability.

+Number two is *performant and composable abstractions*.
+This is that sense that, once you've finished the "rough draft" of your code, it's going to perform pretty good, even if you still have to tune it.
+It's also this idea that you shouldn't have to stop using high-level, idiomatic abstractions to get good performance.
+Composable meanwhile is the idea that you should be able to take small things and put them together to build more complex, surprising things.

+The next one is *low-level control*.
+Look, Rust is for building systems software, and sometimes you've just got to get down to the bits.
+If you want to control the memory layout of your struct, or count every memory allocation, we want you to be able to do that.

 --

 .abspos.top260.left515[¹]

 .footnote[¹ Check out Andres's talk on Easy Mode Rust!
 (Also thanks Andres for *This Week in Rust*!)]

+???

+One thing I've noticed is that sometimes, though, people get a bit too obsessed with that.
+I think you'll find that the more experienced the Rust developer, the fewer lifetimes, references, and advanced features they wind up using.
+Check out Andres's talk on Easy Mode Rust to learn more about that.

+So what about extensible?
+Look, some langauges try to package up everything you need.
+Rust is not that language.
+We try to be minimal, but to deliver the tools that people can use to build libraries and crates that can do everything.
+This lets us scale better and we get a lot of power from it.

+Finally, accessibility.
+I'll be honest, I wish this could be "easy", but I don't think Rust is always easy -- nor can it be, because building reliable, maintainable systems is not easy.
+But we do always try to be *supportive*, to help you achieve your goals.

 ---